Scaling a sales team is one thing; scaling a successful sales team is another story.

 1. The Founder Should Bring In The First $1 Million

-Before you really worry about scaling a sales team, or building one in the first place, one thing must be clear: the founder needs to be the first salesperson.
+Before you really worry about scaling a sales team or building one in the first place, one thing must be clear: the founder needs to be the first salesperson.

 In fact, the founder should be able to bring in the first $1 million in revenue before hiring a single outside salesperson.
+The founder should be able to bring in $1 million in revenue before hiring any salespeople.

 If the founder can’t sell the product and drive the first $1 million, they most likely won’t be able to hire someone that does.
 No one knows the product, the problem it solves, and why people need it better than the founder.